acellular/easy_torch/README.md

 ## easy_torch (v0.12)

-A set of helper/wrapper classes and functions for easy one-line creation of cudo-enabled, batch-loaded
+A set of helper/wrapper classes and functions for easy one-line creation of cuda-enabled, batch-loaded
 MLP and 2d-convolutional neural networks using pytorch